DCMLab/standards/docs/source/pipeline/pipeline.rst

 DCML corpora usually come with one MuseScore file per movement, hence we follow the convention that anything related to ``work`` describes the whole group (Suite, Symphony, etc.) or cycle (e.g. song cycle), and fields containing ``movement`` or ``mvt`` its individual parts.
-It follows that in the ``metadata.tsv`` file titles, catalogue numbers, URIs etc. are repeated and identical for the parts of a ``work``.
-Identifiers for individual movements are often hard to come by, but musicbrainz has already a good number of them.
+It follows that in the ``metadata.tsv`` file titles, catalogue numbers, URIs etc. may be repeated and identical for the parts of a ``work``.
+Identifiers for individual movements are often hard to come by, but `MusicBrainz <https://musicbrainz.org/>`__ has already a good number of them.
 For compositions where the subdivision into parts is somewhat arbitrary (consider the grouping into tracks for recordings of the same opera), the question of unique identification is an open problem.

 .. note::